 Migrants as heroes:

 Migrants and refugees represented as contributing to society, and having agency – to live, work, succeed and question – featured the least among other frames in all three papers.
 A quarter of the articles that used this frame were reports and editorials from Gujarat following violence against migrant workers in October 2018.
-When locals attacked migrant workers from the Hindi-speaking belt over allegations that a migrant worker was involved in raping a child, business enterprises and industrial units rallied behind the workers.
+When locals attacked migrant workers from the Hindi-speaking belt over allegations that a migrant worker was involved in raping a child, local businesses and the media rallied behind the workers.
 They maintained the state would be crippled economically if the workers left and appealed for peace.

 “Migrant workers are indispensable to the Indian economy.
-The mobility of labour pushes the wheels of the economy forward.” ((46)(46) The Telegraph, October 9, 2018)
+The mobility of labour pushes the wheels of the economy forward.” ((46) The Telegraph, October 9, 2018)